-2.3 Mid-Year Performance Review
+2.2.2 Mid-Year Performance Review

-Every employee must undertake a mid-year performance review to track progress of achievement and to ensure that staffs are on track in achieving their annual targets.
+During the Mid-Year performance review, every employee shall prepare a status report to track progress of achievement.
 Mid-Year review under SPAS shall be conducted by 31st January, and it is an opportunity for:

-- Both the Supervisor and Appraisee to jointly review the progress made by the Appraisee in accomplishing the performance targets agreed on at the beginning of the appraisal period; - ii) Supervisor and Appraisee to discuss any targets varied and or added in the respective sections of the appraisal report; - iii) Review any constraints experienced and whether there is need to vary the initial performance targets in order to accommodate any unforeseen circumstances; - iv) Any changes, additions or removal of performance targets should however, only be made in the event that there have been carried out by the Appraisee, and which may necessitate revision of performance targets; and - v) In the event that the Supervisor or Appraisee leaves the institution/department, he/she will be required to appraise or be appraised as the case may be on pro-rata basis.
+- Both the Supervisor and Appraisee to jointly review the progress made by the Appraisee in accomplishing the performance targets agreed on at the beginning of the appraisal period; - Supervisor and Appraisee to discuss any targets varied and or added in the respective sections of the appraisal report; - iii) Review any constraints experienced and whether there is need to vary the initial performance targets in order to accommodate any unforeseen circumstances.

-2.4 Performance Evaluation
+2.2.3 Performance Evaluation

-Performance Evaluation is one of the key components in performance management.
-It focuses on achieved results and provides the basis for rewarding good performance and sanctioning non-performance.
-This activity is carried out at the end of the performance period/year.

-The evaluation is guided by a rating used to indicate the level of performance by an Appraisee in terms of percentage score as evaluated against a pre-determined performance indicator as agreed at the beginning of performance year.
+- i) Performance Evaluation is one of the key components in performance management.
+It focuses on achieved results and provides the basis for rewarding good performance and sanctioning under -performance.
+This activity is carried out at the end of the performance period/year. - ii) The evaluation is guided by a rating scale used to indicate the level of performance by an Appraisee in terms of percentage score as evaluated against a pre-